ivncstnd/ELK-Stack/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet
+The machines on the internal network are not exposed to the public Internet.
+The Jumpbox is the only virtual machine that accepts internet connections.
+Additionally, machines within the network can only be accessed by the Jumpbox.

+### Ansible Usage

+To utilize Ansible and Ansible playbooks, the Docker engine needs to be installed within the Jumpbox.
+Within the Jumpbox enviroment, update and install docker:

+'''
+$ sudo apt-get update
+$ sudo apt-get upgrade
+$ sudo apt install docker.io
+'''

+After the installation, check and enable docker on the system:

+'''
+$ sudo systemctl start docker
+$ sudo systemctl enable docker
+'''

+### Elk Stack Configuration